eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-10-22-http-live-channel.md

 the newly introduced `live` channel.

 ## HTTP Live channel
+Ditto supports sending all kind of [Thing commands](protocol-specification-things.md#commands) via the `live` channel directly to devices.
+When sending a `live` command to  a device, the device is responsible for sending a response.

 Ditto supports two types of `channel` for communication.

 * The default value of the channel parameter is `twin`, to communicate with the **digital twin** representation.
 * The `channel` parameter can be changed to `live`, to communicate with the real device.

-When using the `twin` channel the command is routed to the Ditto backend and handled by the **digital twin**.
+When using the `twin` channel, the command is routed to the Ditto backend and handled by the **digital twin**.
 Before using the `live` channel, it is necessary to create the **digital twin** of the device in the Ditto backend.
-If the `live` channel is used the command is directly routed to the device.
+If the `live` channel is used, the command is directly routed to the device.
 In this case the device is responsible for answering the command and sending back a response.
-In case no response is send back then Ditto is responding with `408 Request Timeout`.
+In case no response is send back, Ditto is responding with `408 Request Timeout`.
 The default timeout for live commands is `10s` but it can be changed by setting the `timeout` parameter to the desired value.

+### Permissions for live commands

-Ditto enforces sending live commands to devices by the policy of the thing.
-Thus Ditto ensures that only authorized parties are able to send commands or messages.
+Sending live commands to devices is restricted by the policy of the thing Thus Ditto ensures that only authorized parties with `WRITE` permission are able to send commands or messages.
 Ditto also filters responses from the device based on the policy.
 This ensures that the requester only gets the data where he/she has READ permission on.

-Ditto supports sending all kind of [Thing commands](protocol-specification-things.md#commands) via the `live` channel directly to devices.
-When sending a `live` command to  a device, the device is responsible for sending a response.

-### Permissions for live commands

-In order to send a `live` command to a thing, the authorized subject needs to have WRITE permission at the resource that should be changed by the request.

 For retrieve commands, the authorized subject needs to have (at least partial) READ permission at the resource which is requested.
 In case a `RetrieveThing` command is send to a real device and the requester only have partial READ